Nriver/anki-web-server/README.md

 [anki](https://apps.ankiweb.net/) is a great website.
 It's supposed to be a life saver for people want to learn with flash cards.
 However, their sever is too slow and often fail to sync data from my iPhone.

-This project is a personal web server replacement for the official ankiweb.
+This project is a personal web server replacement for the official ankiweb with limited functions.
 Inspired by [anki-sync-server](https://github.com/tsudoko/anki-sync-server).

 # Requirement
 anki-web-server requires the [anki-sync-server](https://github.com/tsudoko/anki-sync-server) from tsudoko.